 Arica moved to California and joined the Cardiff Animal Hospital & Wellness Center team in September 2016.
 When not at work, Arica can be found running up and down the coast with her two miniature Australian Shepherds, Oslo and Sidekick.

 Fun Fact: Arica has completed three full marathons and four half-marathons.
 She has run half of the events with her mother, and trains for each event running with her two dogs, Oslo and Sidekick.

-When not at work, or studying for her national exam, you can find Stephanie at the beach, or playing with her 4-year old “pup”, Austin Pantalones.
+When not at work you can find Stephanie at the beach, exploring different areas of California, or playing frisbee with her dog, Austin Pantalones.

 Fun Fact: Stephanie and her boyfriend are currently converting a fifth wheel RV into a Tiny House!